pagkly/Zed/Investopedia4/Understanding Withdrawal.md

 ### A withdrawal can be carried out over a period of time in fixed or variable amounts or in one lump sum.

-In addition to an IRA withdrawal, banks typically offer certificates of deposit (CD) as a way for investors to earn interest.
+In addition to an IRA withdrawal, banks typically [[Offer|offer]] certificates of deposit (CD) as a way for investors to earn interest.
 CDs draw higher interest rates than traditional savings accounts, but that's because the money stays in the bank's possession for a minimum amount of time.
 CDs mature after a set amount of time, and then someone can withdraw payments from the account, including any interest accrued during the time period.

 Penalties for early withdrawals from CDs are steep.
 If someone withdrew early from a one-year CD, the average penalty was six months of interest.
 For a five-year CD, the typical penalty was 12 months' interest.
 If someone withdrew money early from a three-month CD, the penalty included the entire three months of interest accrued in the account.

-Some penalties from banks dipped into taking a small percentage, such as 1% or 2%, of the principal amount invested in a CD.
+Some penalties from banks dipped into taking a small percentage, such as 1% or 2%, of the [[Principal|principal]] amount invested in a CD.
 Banks assess early [[withdrawal penalties]](https://www.investopedia.com/terms/w/withdrawal-penalty.asp) proportional to the time an investor must leave the money in the account, which means a longer-term CD gets a higher penalty.